Desolate (album)

-Desolate is the second studio album by Alien Faktor, released in 1995 by Decibel.
+Desolate is the second studio album by American electro-industrial group Alien Faktor, released in 1995 by Decibel.

 Reception

 A critic for Sonic Boom praised Desolate appreciated the musical diversity of the album and said "each track depicts a single discrete scene but listened to as a whole the listener can begin to appreciate the full effect of the experience."

 Track listing

 Personnel

 Adapted from the Desolate liner notes.